 “Our AgDirect territory managers can offer unique insights based on the geographies they serve, and our inside sales team is always available by phone or email to answer any questions,” says Scheibe.
 “Our goal is to help producers be successful with their equipment investments, whether that’s keeping them up to date on the rate environment or speeding up the transaction process.”

 AgDirect offers competitive rates and terms for both new and used equipment purchases.
-Check rates, quote payments and compare options with our free AgDirect Mobile application, or learn more about AgDirect equipment financing by locating your nearest AgDirect territory manager or contacting the AgDirect financing team at 888-525-9805.
+Apply online, check rates, quote payments and compare options with our free AgDirect Mobile application, or learn more about AgDirect equipment financing by locating your nearest AgDirect territory manager or contacting the AgDirect financing team at 888-525-9805.